-From an equity perspective, mentors are given broad training in how to be responsive to the unique needs of a first-year experience student.
+From an equity perspective, mentors are given broad training in how to be responsive to the unique needs of their mentee.
 Mentors learn how empathy can be used as a tool to form bridges and build partnerships, as well as how to direct their mentees to the appropriate on-campus resources that further support diversity, equity, and inclusion.

-Mental resilience is so important for everyone, let alone college students working toward goals in such a complicated time in history.
+Mental resilience is so important for everyone, let alone college/graduate students working toward goals in such a complicated time in history.
 How does the MC curriculum address that aspect of student success?

-Jennifer Kious: Part of the curriculum focuses on healthy boundary setting and how this skill contributes to both the efficacy of a mentorship and a successful undergraduate career.
-Mentors learn how to navigate where their scope of responsibility begins and ends, and when to reach out to the undergraduate school for additional support.
-Additionally, after they complete training, discussion resources are provided to mentors that cover everything from how to have conversations about racial justice to mental health awareness to resources specific to COVID-19.
+Jennifer Kious: Part of the curriculum focuses on healthy boundary setting and how this skill contributes to both the efficacy of a mentorship and a successful undergraduate or graduate career.
+Mentors learn how to navigate where their scope of responsibility begins and ends, and when to reach out to their school for additional support.
+Additionally, after they complete training, discussion resources specific to each Mentor Collective program are provided to mentors that cover everything from how to have conversations about racial justice to navigating micro-aggressions in the workplace to resources specific to COVID-19.

-Reach out to your Partner Service Manager or fill out this form to learn more about the First Year Experience Program and other Mentor Collective services!
+Reach out to your Partner Service Manager or fill out this form to learn more about Mentor Collective's programs and services!